Notimagination/Discord-bot/README.md

 `From now on I clarify that I am not going to give any type of support, in any area.
 So don't try to ask me something related to this`

-This bot is not for people who don't have even a minimal, very minimal programming idea.
+This bot is not for people who don't have even a minimal, very minimal programming idea, so the copy-paste is only your responsability.